Security Audit

 How does it work?
 Someone (the bad guy) calls your mobile carrier or visits your carrier's store and tricks* the employee into thinking it's you and says their phone was lost or stolen and needs to get a new SIM card (or eSIM) to assign to a new phone.
 Your legit phone stops working, and the bad guy now has your number on their phone.
 You can just imagine the headache that'll cause.

 You can reduce the likelihood of this happening by setting up a carrier PIN or verbal code word.
 This isn't the same PIN used to unlock your phone.
-It's a separate PIN or code word that you'll be asked for before being allowed to make changes to your mobile account, especially SIM reassignments.
+It's a separate PIN or code word that you'll be asked for before being allowed to make changes to your mobile account, especially SIM reassignments or port-out requests.

 Depending on your carrier, you might be able to setup other verification methods, like requiring a harder-to-counterfeit government document such as a passport for in-store visits.